michele13/LFS/README.md

   example programs or testing

-* add a bunch of packages I regularly compile but don't want to place the burden of maintainance on the official book editors.
+* add a bunch of packages I regularly compile but don't want to place the burden of maintenance on the official book editors.

 This book is periodically generated at: http://igor-zivkovic.from.hr/BLFS/